strawlab/strand-braid/camtrig-firmware/README.md

 # License

-This code is proprietary.

-Portions are drived from the cortex-m-quickstart project, which is licensed under either of
+Portions of this project are derived from the cortex-m-quickstart project, which is licensed under either of

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or
   http://www.apache.org/licenses/LICENSE-2.0)